r-walsh/es6-profiles/README.md

 ## Step One: Set up and install dependencies

 As usual when starting a new project, run `npm init -y` to create a `package.json` file.
-Once that is created, set up your basic direcotry structure.
+Once that is created, set up your basic directory structure.
 It should be built something like this:

 ```
 es6-profile